erroronline1/alexa/README.md

 my second skill is capable of asking for recent entries of the baking-blog of my wife. one can display the receipts within the alexa-app and send a link via email. it contains session variables and email-permission handling.
 [live skill](https://www.amazon.de/dp/B07LGDL4BV)

+## experten
+this skill is inspired by [experten im internet](https://www.amazon.de/Marvin-Menzerath-Experten-im-Internet/dp/B01N5PB05L) by marvin menzerath. since i thought the answers could fit better to the invocation i did it myself. it is just a nonsense skill. but i messed around with multi-language support for german and english.